plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/how_to_penalty.md

 And now we can see that the model metamer pixel values mostly lie outside the range $[0.4, 0.6]$ and within $[0, 1]$.
 We can see a couple of other interesting results of our penalty function:
 - We have no pixels outside of $[0, 1]$, but we do have some pixels in $[0.4, 0.6]$.
 If we look at our penalty plot above, we can see that the magnitude of the penalty is much larger for values outside $[0, 1]$ than for those within $[0.4, 0.6]$, so it makes sense that we would see an asymmetry in the resulting metamer.
 If we do not wish this to be the case, we could multiply the components of the penalty (e.g., `penalty_two`) by some scalar to increase or decrease their relative importance.
 - More subtly, it looks like the pixel values are being pushed to a bimodal distribution, clumping near the values 0 and 1, instead of being uniformly distributed within $[0, 0.4]$ and $[0.6, 1]$.
 Again, returning to the penalty plot above can help explain this: we see that the penalty decreases very gradually as you move away from $0.4$ or $0.6$, and so it only approaches a value and a slope of zero as you near $0.2$ / $0.8$.
-If we do not wish to see this bimodal distribution, we could instead pick a penalty whose value decreases more rapidly within the allowed range (for example, using `plenoptic.regularize.penalize_range(image, allowed_range=(0.45, 0.65)` or a different function entirely, such as a narrow Gaussian centered at 0.5).
+If we do not wish to see this bimodal distribution, we could instead pick a penalty whose value decreases more rapidly within the allowed range (for example, changing `custom_penalty` above to use `penalty_one = plenoptic.regularize.penalize_range(image, allowed_range=(0.45, 0.65)` or replacing the `torch.exp(-penalty_one / 1000)` with different function entirely, such as a narrow Gaussian centered at 0.5).

 We probably could've predicted the above two points by thinking more carefully through the plot of the penalty as a function of the pixel values.
 This hopefully demonstrates the utility of thinking about your penalty's value and how it will affect your synthesis.
 When the penalty is operating on pixel values, its behavior is relatively easy to check, but you are encouraged to try any custom penalties on a variety of inputs to better understand their behavior before using them for synthesis!